Nights at the museum

 Cost of $65 includes an Omnimax film, scavenger hunt, science toy-making, breakfast and parking.

-Cost of $99 includes a seal presentation, behind-the-scenes tour, afternoon tea, dinner and continental breakfast.
-Group minimum is 25, but smaller groups can combine to meet it.
+Cost starts at $85 and includes a night hike, behind-the-scenes tour, T-shirt and continental breakfast.
+Group minimum is 15, but smaller groups can combine to meet it.

 For more about the mall, see Shopping at the Megamall.